isc-projects/kea/doc/sphinx/arm/admin.rst

    Alternatively, it can be used as a diagnostic tool, so it provides a portable form of the lease data.

+-  ``lease-upload`` — uploads leases from a CSV (comma-separated values) text file to a MySQL or a PostgreSQL lease database.
+The CSV file needs to be in memfile format.

 ``backend`` specifies the type of backend database.
 The currently supported types are: